BSFishy/boa/notes.md

 new variable type and we're done. this has the additional benefit of allowing users to write file-local variables if they need to, for example, for submodule extraction.

+### Feb 19, 2025 - import statement

+okay, thinking this more, the local visibility is horseshit. i now think that that is a super stupid idea and doesn't make sense for the usability of the language. it makes each file still feel like its own module except its not. import statements allow each file to feel like a small part of a larger module.

+i think the biggest thing here is probably the idea of making up your mind. warnings are stupid in a tool because its like pick a side. something is either an error or its not. you cant be like "well this is wrong but im not going to make you fix it". thats stupid and something that stupid people would do.
+NOT IN THIS PROJECT.

+so instead of not picking a side and making "package-private" vs "private", we only have one. so its either private to the module or public for everyone. there is no in between.

+still need to think about what the syntax should be